khondula/rodm2/README.md

 More details
 ------------

-`rodm2` is designed to work either with an existing ODM2 database on a server (e.g. PostgreSQL), or with spreadsheet files that aren't (yet!) in a relational database.
+`rodm2` is being designed to work either with an existing ODM2 database on a server (e.g. PostgreSQL), or with spreadsheet files that aren't (yet!) in a relational database.
 This package is intended to help populate, query, and visualize data that is organized with the ODM2 structure.
 It should not be necessary to understand ODM2 or SQL but it may help!
 See [here](http://odm2.github.io/ODM2/schemas/ODM2_Current/diagrams/ODM2OverviewSimplified.html) for an overview of the data structure.

 Acknowledgements
 ----------------